MartinEesmaa/VVCEasy/LAVFilter/README.md

 Changelog:
 ```
+15/11/2023: Updated LAVFilters, new clsid2 commits from forked repository, FFmpeg, vvdec and others.
 11/08/2023: Updated vvdec
 04/08/2023: Updated vvdec and others.
 04/04/2023: Removed matroska demuxer of FFmpeg configuration to fix some computers having problem to play any Matroska container.
 Fixes #26.
 21/03/2023: Full VVC support and libfdk_aac is default after native AAC and AAC Fixed decoder disabled to fix USAC/xHE-AAC playable.
 ```

-## MPC-HC 2.0.0 (VVC version)
+## MPC-HC 2.1.2 (VVC version)

-MPC-HC 2.0.0 comes with LAVFilters VVC installed and it is portable.
+MPC-HC 2.1.2 comes with LAVFilters VVC installed and it is portable.

-You can download via cloud link: https://mega.nz/file/zpMiTaDb#VvHLhBtaHMSejky4KpU6kQG_8rEVjSo45pWEzPDSzZo
+You can download via cloud link: https://mega.nz/file/Cg9UjSjC#ZvhmnsqwfA05FMubdBAnfXZ9ezvPtgyY2P_IEgs4a90

 After downloading, extract compressed file via [7-Zip](https://7-zip.org) and run `mpc-hc64.exe`.
 This program doesn't require administrator privileges.